Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 From 10.x, HDRP disables [Backplate](Override-HDRI-Sky.md) rendering for lighting cubemaps that are not compatible.

-From 10.x, [Screen Space Ambient Occlusion](Override-Ambient-Occlusion.md), [Screen Space Global Illumination](Override-Screen-Space-GI.md), [Screen Space Reflection](Override-Screen-Space-Reflection.md), [Ray Tracing Effects](Ray-Tracing-Getting-Started.md), and [Volumetric Reprojection](Override-Fog.md) do not interact with Reflection Probes as they do not work correctly.
+From 10.x, [Screen Space Ambient Occlusion](Override-Ambient-Occlusion.md), [Screen Space Global Illumination](Override-Screen-Space-GI.md), [Reflection](Override-Reflection.md), [Ray Tracing Effects](Ray-Tracing-Getting-Started.md), and [Volumetric Reprojection](Override-Fog.md) do not interact with Reflection Probes as they do not work correctly.

 From 10.x, if you disable the sky override used as the **Static Lighting Sky** in the **Lighting** window, the sky no longer affects the baked lighting.
 Previously, the sky affected the baked lighting even when it was disabled.